Atelfo/Atelfo.github.io/_posts/2023-10-11-progress-and-concepts-of-health-and-disease.md

 What if we were to build precision medicine from scratch?
 How might we unravel the fan of dimensionality as far as possible, and approximate nature as she really is?

 Imagine for a moment you were in some idealised world without computational or instrumental limits.
 First, you might map all the dimensions along which our biology could vary.
-Then, having done that, you could plot the values associated with good health on this multidimensional landscape.
+Then, having done that, you could plot the values associated with good health on this multidimensional chart.

 This is a way of thinking of diseases not as specific entities, but as mappings to regions in a continuous ‘health landscape’ or ‘[phase space](https://en.wikipedia.org/wiki/Phase_space)’.